-• Receive 40 hours of professional development and 1:1 coaching to support the use of our innovative framework in your classroom.
-Our professional development features leaders and experts in fields related to food education, such as health, agriculture, school food, food equity, and advocacy.
+• Receive 30 hours of professional development.
+Our professional development features leaders and experts in fields related to Food Education such as health, agriculture, school food, food equity, and advocacy.

 • Earn professional development hours required for certification (Illinois teachers only).

-• Collaborate regularly with a partner in the food space through support provided by the Pilot Light team.
-These often include national and community partners or chefs.
+• Collaborate regularly with a partner in the food space to build an advocacy project with their students through support provided by the Pilot Light team.
+These often include national and community partners or chefs/restaurants.

-• Become part of a growing network of 50+ food education leaders.
+• Become part of a growing network of 70+ Food Education leaders.

 Rave Reviews

-Since 2019, teachers have raved about the structure and content of Pilot Light’s Food Education Fellowship.
+Since 2019, teachers have raved about the structure, content, and lasting impact of Pilot Light’s Food Education Fellowship.

 What does Pilot Light look like in the classroom?